-To be honest i wouldn't mind the flight taking longer, since I didn't take the chance to take full advantage of the huge personal entertainment system.
-However, I took the chance to log into the wifi internet on board (included in business class fare) and communicate home via messages.
+I wouldn’t mind the flight taking longer, since I didn’t take the chance to take full advantage of the huge personal entertainment system.
+However, I took the chance to log into the wifi internet on board.
+It is included in business class fare therefore I was able to communicate home via messages.

 Okay, Turkish, you get a heart from me.
-Now I really wouldn’t mind trying the upcoming Turkish Airlines flight from Istanbul to Bali in Sommer 2019.
+Now I really wouldn’t mind trying the upcoming Turkish Airlines flight from Istanbul to Bali in summer 2019.

 Oh, and did I mention that the security instructions on board are provided by Lego characters?!